Skip to main content

 Response to inquiries directed to ICANN org Global Support

-ICANN's Global Support Centers provide global, 5x24 support to contracted parties, new gTLD applicants, and the Internet community at large.
+ICANN's Global Support team provides global, multi-channel 24x5 support to contracted parties, new gTLD applicants, registrar applicants, registrants, and the Internet community at large.
 Some examples include:

 • Registrants that have issues with a domain name are often given information about the domain name lifecycle, ICANN org policies, who their registrar is, etc. (The Global Support role in these instances is educational).